Metal thread making

 Issues affecting the viability of the craft

-Market issues: can buy cheap inferior imports from Pakistan and India.
+Market issues: competition from low-wage economies in Pakistan and India.

 Craftspeople currently known

-Benton & Johnson – 3 full-time staff, one of whom is due to retire
+Benton & Johnson (part of Toye, Kenning and Spencer), Birmingham – 3 full-time staff, one of whom is due to retire

 Golden Threads – based in East Sussex.
 William Kentish Barnes is in his 70s and is looking to pass his business on.